August 06, 2020 4 min read

 It’s a way of life that, ultimately, gives far more than it takes.

 Our favorite jars for buying food at bulk stores is the 32oz (quart sized) jar.
+Adding a JarJackets 32oz Silicone Sleeve will protect your jars in storage.
 They are great for storing dry goods such as grains, beans, rice, flour, or sugar.
 They are also a great size to store homemade chicken or veggie stock in the fridge or freezer.

 But don't forget to protect those jars from calamity!
 Our 32oz jackets are a must!